 THE SPAY/NEUTER CLINIC IS BY APPOINTMENT ONLY.
 PLEASE CALL 717-304-9987 OR EMAIL GREYSANDSTRAYS@COMCAST.NET TO SET UP AN APPOINTMENT.
 (You will get a more expedited reply via email.)

-WHO IS ELIGIBLE FOR THE S/N CLINIC: 1: Felines that have been vaccinated here 2: regular client kitties 3: clients that we have provided s/n services for WITHIN THE PAST 3 YEARS; proof of a previous s/n is required 4: ALL TNR, Outside, ferals, strays that are not house cats (as defined by a cat that spends ANY time inside) 5: IF YOU HAVE NOT MET CRITERIA 1-3 AND YOU HAVE AN INSIDE OR IN/OUT KITTY, THAT KITTY NEEDS AN EXAM OR VACCINATIONS HERE BEFORE SCHEDULING AN APPT FOR S/N
+WHO IS ELIGIBLE FOR THE S/N CLINIC: 1: Felines vaccinated here 2: returning s/n clients...proof of previous s/n, rabies cert, etc is required 4: ALL TNR, Outside only, ferals 5: IF YOU HAVE NOT MET CRITERIA 1 OR 2 AND HAVE AN INSIDE OR IN/OUT KITTY, VACCINATIONS OR AN EXAM ARE REQUIRED HERE BEFORE SCHEDULING

-WHEN: FRIDAYS are for HOUSE CATS AND IN/OUT CATS; CERTAIN TUESDAYS are for OUTSIDE and TNR CATS; YOU MUST MAKE AN APPOINTMENT FOR S/N SERVICES
+WHEN: FRIDAYS are for HOUSE CATS AND IN/OUT CATS; CERTAIN TUESDAYS are for OUTSIDE and TNR CATS; YOU MUST MAKE AN APPOINTMENT!!!

 DROP OFF: FRIDAY: AT 8am and TUESDAY: AT 7:30am IF YOU ARRIVE LATE YOUR CAT WILL NOT BE ACCEPTED.
 MAKE SURE TO BRING YOUR VACCINATION RECORDS OR OUR BOOKLET/FOLDER AT TIME OF DROP OFF.
 WE DO NOT HAVE TIME TO LOOK UP YOUR VACCINATION INFO.
-PLEASE wait in your vehicle and we will be out to check in your feline.
-Please bring a pen to complete your consent form.
+ON FRIDAY: Please come inside to get your paperwork, complete in your vehicle and then bring kitty inside OR bring kitty inside with paperwork at 8am...ON TUESDAY: We will be out to give you paperwork to complete in your vehicle and once completed you can bring kitty inside

-NO SHOWS/CANCELLATIONS: IF you do not cancel your appointment BEFORE drop off time your appt will not be rescheduled.
+NO SHOWS/CANCELLATIONS: IF you do not cancel BEFORE drop off time you will not be rescheduled.
 We understand that ERs can occur but at least 24 hours notice would be appreciated so others can be scheduled, thank you.

 COSTS/CONSENT FORM:

-FOOD: FOR FRIDAY: ALL Kitties can have food until 6am; kittens under 1 year of age should get a snack before their trip..this means: if kittens are not used to eating early in the am just give them their food before the trip..if they typically get motion sickness then feed something around 4am or so and give a smaller amount than normal
+FOOD: ALL Kitties can have food until 6am... kittens under 1 year of age should get a snack before their trip..if they typically get motion sickness then feed a small amount, like 1/2 normal meal, around 4am

 GENERAL INFO